 Pictured Left - Muddy River Battalion sent a company to Gettysburg for the 155th Anniversary and this was a combo company with folks coming from the various member Units of the Battalion.
 Early reports seem to indicate a good time.
 We marched with the 1st Federal Division and the new GAR

-Pictured Right: The 13th U.S. (Company D) out of South Dakota reports that they had a good event at Pipestone this past August.
+Pictured below: The 13th U.S. (Company D) out of South Dakota reports that they had a good event at Pipestone this past August.